Cyril Lignac

 located in the 11th arrondissement of Paris and in the 16th arrondissement of Paris.
 Since 2010, his workshop Cuisine Attitude located in the 3rd arrondissement of Paris, had provided cooking and pastry classes.
-Chef Lignac is also TV presenter for culinary programs on the French television channel M6, and signed a series of more than 40 cook books which sold over 3 million copies.
+Chef Lignac is also TV presenter for culinary programs on the French television channel M6, and signed a series of more than 40 cookbooks which sold over 3 million copies.

 Biography

 Apprenticeship

-After an apprenticeship in his native region of Aveyron in South Western France, Cyril Lignac made his way to Paris in 2000 to work in the kitchen of L'Arpège, the restaurant of Chef Alain Passard.
-He honed his skills alongside the Jacques and Laurent Pourcel brothers at La Maison Blancheand Le Jardin des Sens.
+After an apprenticeship in his native region of Aveyron in Southwestern France, Cyril Lignac made his way to Paris in 2000 to work in the kitchen of L'Arpège, the restaurant of chef Alain Passard.
+He honed his skills alongside brothers Jacques and Laurent Pourcel at La Maison Blancheand Le Jardin des Sens.

 Installation in Paris

-In 2005, he opened his own gourmet restaurant Le Quinzième in Paris.
+In 2005 he opened his own gourmet restaurant Le Quinzième in Paris.
 In 2008, he took over the Parisian bistro Le Chardenoux, a listed historical monument.
-In 2011, he brought the Chardenoux bistro concept to a new venue in the Saint-Germain des Prés when he took over the Claude Sainlouis, renaming it Aux Prés.
+In 2011 he brought the Chardenoux bistro concept to a new venue in the Saint-Germain des Prés when he took over the Claude Sainlouis, renaming it Aux Prés.
 That same year, Cyril Lignac went into a new project and opened with Benoît Couvrand La Pâtisserie Cyril Lignac in Paris.
 In 2013, they opened their second boutique in the 16th arrondissement of Paris, in the Chaillot district, facing Galliera Palace.

-The chef received his first Michelin star on 27 February 2012, for his gourmet restaurant Le Quinzième.
+The chef received his first Michelin Guide star on 27 February 2012, for his gourmet restaurant Le Quinzième.